 Revised 7/16/2018.
 Revision Description: Removed outdated link.

-Submissions to Ledger will be kept confidential and private between the author, members of the editorial team, and the reviewers.
+When you submit articles for review, your submission will be kept confidential and private between you (the author), members of the editorial team, and the reviewers.
 Under US patent law, the public disclosure date in most cases is the date, after acceptance of the paper, that it is posted on the journal’s website.
 The submission and review phase is confidential and under normal circumstances is not considered to be a public disclosure.
 Authors are strongly advised to consult with their patent lawyer prior to submitting confidential material to Ledger.